Kevin-Roney/about-us-onboarding/README.md

 Additional considerations:

 - Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?
 - Consider your data model.
   - What kinds of objects (i.e., Dogs, Friends, Todos, etc) will you need?
   - What are the key/value pairs?
   - What arrays might you need?
   - What needs to live in a persistence layer?
 - Is there some state we need to initialize?
 - Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be reused?)
+1.) data.js file - array of people - names, pronouns, favorite place, hobbies
+2.) index.html template - header & footer, body, main
+3.) index.html template - header text, main elements, select, div 4.) index.html template - options / select with values
+5.) index.html template - elements in div - H4, Ptag, Ulist, H6
+6.) app.js - grab DOM elements, create event listeners
+7.) create and implement function